Richard Seddon: Death

-Seddon’s funeral was held on 21 June 1906 and he was buried in Wellington's Bolton Street Cemetery, now Bolton Street Memorial Park.
+Seddon's funeral was held on 21 June 1906 and he was buried in Wellington's Bolton Street Cemetery.

 Joseph Ward was away in London at the time of Seddon's death.
 He succeeded Seddon as Prime Minister nearly two months later, on 6 August 1906.

 Personal life

 Seddon married Louisa Jane Spotswood on 13 January 1869 in Trinity Church, Williamstown, Victoria, Australia.
 Lousia was born on 28 May 1851 in Williamstown, Victoria, Australia to Anna Victoria (nee Normandale) and John Stuart Spotswood.
-After a long illness Louisa died at her home, "Eccleston,” in Wellington on 9 July 1931.
+After a long illness Louisa died at her home, "Eccleston," in Wellington on 9 July 1931.
 Flags were flown at half-mast, on various Government buildings on the day of her funeral.

 The couple had the following eleven children with nine surviving to adulthood.